sy77777en/label_pizza/instructions.md

 users_data = [
     {
-        "user_id": "User 1",          # Must NOT exist in the database "email": "user1@example.com", # Must NOT exist in the database "password": "user111",
+        "user_id": "User 1",          # must NOT exist in the database "email": "user1@example.com", # must NOT exist in the database "password": "user111",
         "user_type": "human",
         "is_active": True